dgvncsz0f/nettty/README.rst

 It is a text protocol, with four messages:
 ::

-  # creates a new connection
+  # creates a new connection (to a server)
   # -> nettty/open <channel[int32]> <endpoint[string]>

-  # sends data to the connection pointed by a channel (base64-encoded)
+  # sends data to the server
   # -> nettty/send <channel> <data>

-  # this are written when the peer has sent some data
+  # sends data to the client
   # -> nettty/recv <channel> <data>

-  # and this closes the connection
+  # closes the connection
   # -> nettty/term <channel>

 Example: